-1. Within 10 working days after the beginning of the fall or spring semester following the term in which the grade was earned, the student must submit a letter to the instructor explaining the student's view of how the grade was evaluated inaccurately or unfairly according to the grading criteria in the course syllabus.
+Within 10 working days after the beginning of the fall or spring semester following the term in which the grade was earned, the student must submit a letter to the instructor explaining the student's view of how the grade was evaluated inaccurately or unfairly according to the grading criteria in the course syllabus.
 Within 10 working days after receipt of the letter, a meeting will be held between the instructor and the student to try to resolve the grade dispute.
-If the instructor is not available on the campus during that semester, the student should submit the letter to the Chair of the Department (School of Arts and Sciences) or Dean of the School (Business, Education, Nursing, Social Work).
+If the instructor is not available on the campus during that semester, the student should submit the letter to the Chair of the Department (Art or Communications and Performing Arts) or Dean of the School (Allied Health and Sport Studies, Business, Education, Humanities, Nursing, the Sciences, and Social Work).